The last page of World War II

 It salutes local veterans of World War Two.

-on the flag:
+are included on the flag:

 |